syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ## Threaded Comments

-**IThreadedComment** object represents a threaded comment in a worksheet.
-Threaded comments are a way to add and organize annotations or discussions related to specific cells in a worksheet.
+Threaded comments are a way to add and organize annotations or discussions related to specific cells in a worksheet.**IThreadedComment** object represents a threaded comment in a worksheet.

-### Add Threaded comments
+### Create

-Create a threaded comment for the current cell with the specified text using **AddThreadedComment** method.
+The following code creatse a threaded comment for a specific cell with the specified text using **AddThreadedComment** method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}